 Under the Companies Act of 2004, a single person may form a company and be its sole director and shareholder.
-Public companies are required to have a minimum share capital of J$500,000.00 (the exchange rate was JM$151.89 to US$1 at end June 2022) and cannot borrow without first receiving certification from the Registrar.
+Public companies are required to have a minimum share capital of J$500,000.00 (the annual average exchange rate was JM$154.21 to US$1 2022) and cannot borrow without first receiving certification from the Registrar.
 Although the head office of the company may be overseas, the company must now have a registered office in Jamaica.
 An amendment to the Companies Act in 2017 now requires companies to disclose beneficial owners and retain records of legal and beneficial owners for seven years.

 To establish a franchise arrangement in Jamaica, the franchisee is expected to register a local company to assume the rights to operate the franchise.
 There are no specific laws that regulate the operation of franchises and there is a normal business relationship with the locally registered entity and the headquarters of the franchise.
 The locally registered company is responsible for managing the operation and ensuring conformity to the franchise requirements.
-Major U.S. food franchises in Jamaica include Burger King, Domino’s Pizza, Kentucky Fried Chicken, Little Caesars, Margaritaville, Pizza Hut, Popeyes, Starbucks, Subway, TGI Friday’s and Wendy’s.
+Major U.S. food franchises in Jamaica include Burger King, Domino’s Pizza, Kentucky Fried Chicken, Little Caesars, Margaritaville, Pizza Hut, Popeyes, Starbucks, Subway, TGI Friday’s, Wendy’s, and recently Krispy Kreme in June 2023.
 There are other types of franchises in areas such as accounting, membership warehouse clubs, automobile sales and rental, real estate, and training.

 Mail order sales and catalogs have historically not been popular, though moves towards deregulation and liberalization and the attendant competition have compelled retailers to utilize additional ways of getting their message to customers and achieving sales growth.
 Some local firms use direct mailings of promotional materials and telephone marketing.
 Local credit card companies sometimes target cardholders through direct mailing, offering goods and services.
 Network marketing for the promotion of products has also been successful in Jamaica.
 Online direct marketing is becoming more popular and social media has grown in popularity as a means for businesses to connect directly with customers.